History of Budapest Honvéd FC: Honvéd World Tour

+In 1954 Honvéd faced Wolverhampton Wanderers at Molineux Stadium in one of the first floodlit matches.
 Elimination from the 1956–57 European Cup left Honvéd in limbo.
 The players, declining to return to Hungary, summoned their families from Budapest and, despite opposition from FIFA and the then Soviet-controlled Hungarian Football Federation, Béla Guttmann organised a fundraising tour of Italy, Portugal, and Spain.
 Among the most notable matches were a 5–5 draw with a Madrid XI and a 4–3 win over CF Barcelona.
 Honvéd declined a Mexican offer of political asylum and an invitation to join their national league and instead accepted an offer to play in a tournament in Brazil with CR Flamengo and Botafogo.
 By now FIFA had declared the team illegal and banned them from using the Honvéd name.
 After returning to Europe, the players parted ways.
 Some, including József Bozsik, László Budai, Gyula Lóránt and Gyula Grosics, returned to Hungary while others, including Zoltán Czibor, Sándor Kocsis and Ferenc Puskás, found new clubs in Western Europe.
 Czibor and Kocsis eventually signed for FC Barcelona while Puskás joined Real Madrid.